 We hope that the difference between sensory nerve and motor nerve is now clear.
 The topic is pretty much simple and just needs a bit of understanding.
 The difference between sensory and motor nerves can be well understood with the table in the first section.

-1. What are the key differences between sensory and motor neurons?
+1. What is the difference between sensory and motor neurons?

-4. How do sensory and motor neurons work together in a reflex arc?
+4. How do sensory and motor neurons work together?

-6. What is the basic structure of a sensory neuron?
+8. What is the structure of sensory and motor neurons?